-- Failure – It’s a part of the process.
-There may be a slight learning curve.
+- Failure – It’s a part of the process because there is a slight learning curve.
 When you have your first successful ferment, it will be really exciting!

 - Measure Correctly – Measuring ingredients precisely is important.

-Use Exact Ingredients – Not all salt is the same.
+Use Exact Ingredients – In short, not all salt is the same.
 If the recipe calls for EXTRA FINE sea salt, don’t substitute it for anything else.

 Wash Tools – Wash your hands and the tools in warm soapy water.

 - Use *Clean Water* – Fresh, filtered tap water.
 Or you can use fresh bottled spring water.
-If you have really good well water, you may be able to use that too.
+Similarly, if you have really good well water, you may be able to use that too.
 However, it’s best to get it tested or filter your well water to use it for a ferment.

-- Rinse Produce – Make sure to rinse off the food before cutting into it, or using it in a ferment.
+- Rinse Produce – Make sure to rinse off the food before cutting into it.

 - CRISP Pickles – Keep pickles crisp, use a grape (edible), oak, cherry, or horseradish leaf.

 - Taste Testing – When you ferment vegetables, you might want to taste test them.
 However, only use stainless steel or wood.